elleem/reading-notes/401/reading02.md

 fact(4)=4*3*2*1 <br>
 24 <br>

-recursively method will need a stack
+A recursion method will need a stack because there are many versions of n.

+Each frame handles each different n, until the break in the stack is reached, and then the value of n can be returned to each frame that is waiting to solve via the function you have written.